 Dairy foods are the most calcium-dense and bioavailable sources of calcium.
 These foods also include minimal amounts of vitamin D, which can be helpful in the intestinal absorption of calcium.

-While calcium is also available in some plant foods, how much is absorbed is questionable because of phytates, oxalates, and other antinutrients found in some of them.
+While calcium is also available in some plant foods, how much is absorbed is questionable because of phytates, oxalates, and other antinutrients.
 These compounds are known to antagonise the absorption of minerals like calcium.

 Calcium Foods Chart